Is oatmeal good for upset stomach? Before answering this question, we should understand an upset stomach and what remedy is needed for that.

 4.2.
 Quick-cook Oats

 These go through further processing.
 This helps to decrease cooking time.
-These rolled oats are partially cooked by steaming and then rolled thinner compared to old-fashioned oats.
-They have a mild flavor and soft, mushy texture.
+These rolled oats are partially cooked by steaming and then rolled thinner compared to old-fashioned oats2.
+They have a mild flavour and soft, mushy texture.

 4.3.
 Instant Oatmeal

 Packaged instant oatmeal is pre-cooked.
 So, the store-bought oats can be prepared in the microwave in a few minutes.
-Instant oatmeal has various flavorings.
+Instant oatmeal has various flavourings.
 This can further upset your stomach.

 5. Recipes of Oatmeal to Try